WICG/view-transitions/explainer.md

 These elements will be accessible to the developer via pseudo-elements.
 The default animations specified by the user agent are set up using a dynamic user agent stylesheet.
 This allows developers to customize the transition by overriding the default styles with developer provided CSS.

 The pseudo-elements are generated at the offering phase for captured elements from Page-A. At this point, only a single image element is generated for snapshots from Page-A. Image elements for Page-B are generated later as specified below.
+These pseudo-elements are exposed to developer CSS after elements from Page-B have been added to the pseudo-element tree.

 ### Mixing in elements from Page-B and associating them with transition elements from Page-A